nokiatech/omaf/README.md

 Cmake-based build scripts are provided.
 A CMake installation is required, version 3.8 or newer recommended
 * For Linux gcc 6+ is required
-* For Windows, Visual Studio 2015 or 2017 installation is expected
+* For Windows, Visual Studio 2019 installation is expected
-* For Android player build, both Windows and Linux can be used.
-Further, Android NDK (r17) must be installed in addition to Android SDK (28 or higher).
-* If building Android on Windows, Ninja.exe build tool is also needed.
-Download the tool here: https://github.com/ninja-build/ninja/releases and add it to the %PATH% variable.
-* The Creator can be built on Linux, and Linux can also be used to build the player for Android.

 First clone the [LibDASH](https://github.com/nokia/libdash) to the root of your work area.
 Then clone the OMAF branch of [HEIF](https://github.com/nokiatech/heif) to the root of your work area.